tiagopog/smart_rspec/README.md

 ### Matchers

-SmartRspec gathers a collection of custom matchers that might be useful in a lot of specs you face.
+SmartRspec gathers a collection of custom useful matchers.

 #### be_ascending